aurelia/documentation/English/get-started.md

 > **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to require common resources in every view.

 You may wonder how Aurelia determines the name of the custom element.
 By convention, it will use the export name, lowered and hyphenated.
 However, you can always be explicit.
-To do so, add more metadata by chaining `.customElement('nav-bar')` on `Behavior`.
+To do so, add `@customElement('nav-bar')` decorator.
 What if your custom element doesn't have a view template because it's all implemented in code?
-No problem, chain `.noView()`.
+No problem, add `@noView()`.
 Want to use ShadowDOM for your custom element?
-Do it like a pro by chaining `.useShadowDOM()`.
+Do it like a pro by using `@useShadowDOM()`.
 Don't worry about whether or not the browser supports it.
 We have an efficient, full-fidelity ShadowDOM fallback implementation.

-In addition to creating custom elements, you can also create standalone attributes which add new behavior to existing elements.
-We call these _Attached Behaviors_.
-On occasion you may need to create _Template Controllers_ for dynamically adding and removing DOM from the view, like the `repeat` and `if` we used above.
-That's not all you can do either.
-Aurelia's templating engine is both powerful and extensible.
+In addition to creating custom elements, you can also create custom attributes which add new behavior to existing elements.
+On occasion you may even need an attribute to dynamically control templates by adding and removing DOM from the view, like the `repeat` and `if` we used above.
+You can do all that and much more with Aurelia's powerful and extensible templating engine.

 ## Bonus: Leveraging Child Routers